CamilleKonami/heat-calculation/README.md

 ***FED:*** The cumulated heat doses, received during evacuation from the room, will trigger skin pain when it reaches FED = 1.
 To allow for uncertainties in response of more sensitive occupants to skin pain, this tenability limit may be reduced to 0.5 (elderly people, children).

-### Calculation of distance from fire for a given radiant heat flux
+### Determine distance from fire for a given radiant heat flux
-exposure to radiative heat

 The **radiant heat flux $\dot{Q}$** from a flame is given in PD 7974-1, by:
 $$\dot{Q}=\Phi.\varepsilon.\sigma.T^4$$